-To be insured, colonies must be located on acreage the insured owns, leases, or can provide verifiable records specific to the grid ID that allows the placement of colonies at that location.
+To be insured, colonies must be located on acreage the insured owns, leases, or can provide verifiable records specific to the insured grid ID and county that allows the placement of colonies at that location.
 The insured must possess, when requested for audit or review, acceptable verifiable records.
 The verifiable records, as defined in the crop provisions, can be used to support insured locations in combination with the lease or lease certification form.